sabrysm/task-tracker-cli/README.md

 Below is an example of the Task Tracker CLI in action:

 ![Terminal Output](https://i.ibb.co/6Bg0zM8/image.png)

+Read more about the task description from [here](https://roadmap.sh/projects/task-tracker)

 ### Contributing
 Feel free to fork this repository and submit pull requests.
 Any improvements or bug fixes are welcome!